Pentagon sees decision soon on Russian rocket engine waiver

 U.S. lawmakers banned the use of the Russian engines for U.S. military and spy satellite launches last year after Russia’s annexation of the Crimea region of Ukraine.

-The ban affects 24 of 29 engines that ULA had ordered from Russia, but not paid for, before Russia took control of Crimea.
-The five engines that could be used under the law had already been assigned to other missions and were not available for ULA to use in a bid for the new GPS launch, he said.
+The ban still affects 9 of 29 engines that ULA had ordered from Russia, but not paid for, before Russia took control of Crimea.
+Five engines approved for ULA’s use by Congress last year had already been assigned to other missions, and were not available for use in a bid for the new GPS launch, Bruno said.

 Bids are due Nov.
 16 for the GPS contract, the first competition in nearly a decade for a large U.S. military satellite launch.